Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 ## Checksum Stanza Details

-Older Casks may still use `sha1` checksums.
-This is OK, but new Casks and updates should adopt `sha256`.
+Older Casks may still use `no_checksum` stanzas.
+This is OK, but new Casks and updates should adopt `sha256 :no_check`.

 ## URL Stanza Details